 They are boosted with the natural immunity power of watermelon, so high in vitamins C, A and B6, as well as antioxidants and amino acids.

 I popped in lime of course because everyone knows that citrus (also a top immunity booster) is a favorite fresh pairing with watermelon.

 What really pushes the immunity button in this recipe however is baobab powder, that special superfood made from the bark of baobab trees that is so high in vitamin C, potassium, magnesium and more cold-busters.

-To round out the pops’ overall nutrition, I embedded fresh coconut shavings.
+And watermelon is not known to be filling, to to round out the pops’ overall nutrition, I embedded fresh coconut shavings.